Journal of Biomedical Optics

 Flynn BP, DSouza AV, Kanick SC, Davis SC, Pogue BW.
 White light-informed optical properties improve ultrasound-guided fluorescence tomography of photoactive protoporphyrin IX.
 J Biomed Opt.
 2013 Apr;18(4):046008. doi: 10.1117/1.JBO.18.4.046008.
 PMID: 23584445; PMCID: PMC3639786.

 Dartmouth Digital Commons Citation

 Flynn, Brendan P.; DSouza, Alisha V.; Kanick, Stephen C.; Davis, Scott C.; and Pogue, Brian W., "White Light-Informed Optical Properties Improve Ultrasound-Guided Fluorescence Tomography of Photoactive Protoporphyrin IX" (2013).
-Open Dartmouth: Published works by Dartmouth faculty.
+Dartmouth Scholarship.
 3769.